tingtingtingtingtingtingtingtingtingtin/hurdle/README.md

    ```bash
    npm start
    ```
-4. `Ctrl+Click` to open the link provided
+4. `Ctrl+Click` to open the link provided or copy-paste it into a new tab

-## Future Plans

-- I plan to deploy the backend on a dedicated server so it can be ran not just locally